-Logic games are called analytical reasoning, and they’re typically given to you in the form of text.
-But really they also test spatial reasoning, and your ability to use spatial reasoning to complement analytical reasoning.
-One of the most powerful things you can do in each logic game, after analyzing the SEAL criteria and before looking at any questions, is to draw a diagram.
+Logic games section in LSAT are called analytical reasoning, and LSAT logic games were typically given to you in the form of text.
+Unlike logical reasoning that tests your ability to analyze short arguments, analytical reasoning also test spatial reasoning, and your ability to use spatial reasoning to complement analytical reasoning.
+Only the most powerful things you can do in each logic game after analyzing the SEAL criteria and before looking at any questions to answer them, make sure to draw a diagram on a scratch paper.

 Your diagram should represent all the information in the SEAL analysis in some visual form.